Skip to main content

 A small area was cleared near the homestead and first barley and then other grain crops were grown as feed for the stock.
 In the 1890s, the cove was used by miners going to the Dundas and Norseman goldfields.
 You must bring enough drinking water for your needs as there is none available in the park.

 Please remove your rubbish as there are no bins in this park.
-No fires are allowed on this site.
+Campfires are not permitted.

 Back to Stokes National Park